Stephen N. White

 - We also have projects on genetics of other infectious and inherited diseases including bighorn pneumonia, scrapie, footrot, and blood cell abnormalities.

-Dr. White became a Research Geneticist in the Animal Disease Research Unit, USDA Agricultural Research Service in 2006 and Adjunct Faculty in the Department of Veterinary Microbiology and Pathology in 2007.
+Dr. White became a Research Geneticist in the Animal Disease Research Unit, USDA Agricultural Research Service in 2006, Adjunct Faculty in the Department of Veterinary Microbiology and Pathology in 2007, and Adjunct Faculty in the Center for Reproductive Biology in 2015.

 - A current list of publications may be found here: